CANewbould/CANOE/README.md

 These two also use variants of the built-in routines to create the output; the process is surprisingly close to the conventional terminal-based approach, so a new user can quickly make the adaptation.

 As an alternative to using a browser tab you can use instead a simple IUP dialog with a WebBrowser widget embedded within, as the output "screen" and largely avoid the use of the Terminal Window as the Standard Output Device.
+In addition you can use markup code to improve the look of your output and even add a style sheet for yet further elaboration.

 ## Documentation